pace-neutrons/Horace/documentation/user_docs/docs/user_guide/Advanced_use.rst

 You can also use Horace to fit your data.
 It can take quite a long time for the fit to converge, so it is therefore a good idea to provide a good initial guess of the fit parameters.
 You can work these out simulating and then comparing the result to the data by eye.

-For an introduction and overview of how to use the following fitting functions, please read :ref:`Fitting data <Multifit:Multifit>`.
+For an introduction and overview of how to use the following fitting functions, please read :ref:`Fitting data <manual/Multifit:Multifit>`.
 For comprehensive help, please use the Matlab documentation for the various fitting functions that can be obtained by using the ``doc`` command, for example ``doc d1d/multifit`` (for fitting function like Gaussians to d1d objects) or ``doc sqw/multifit_sqw`` (fitting models for S(Q,w) to sqw objects).

 Simulating